Macrobdella decora: Description

 Macrobdella decora is a medium-sized leech, growing between 5 and 8.5 cm long, and weighing from 1.5 to 3.7 g, based on six specimens.
 It has a dark green, brown or olive-green back with a line of 20 or so small orange or red dots down the middle, and two corresponding sets of black dots on its sides.
-Its underbelly is reddish with black spots dispersed irregularly across it.
+Its underbelly is reddish or orange with black spots dispersed irregularly across it.
 Its back is rounded but its belly is flattened.
 All leech species have 32 segments, but these divisions are obscured by numerous external ring markings called annuli; M. decora has "from 90 to 94 annuli" in total.

 Anatomy

 The head of M. decora is rounded and has ten simple eyes on the front of its body: one pair between segments two and three; a second pair on segment three; a third on four; a fourth on six; and a fifth and final pair on segment nine.
 They are arranged in the shape of a horseshoe.
 The nervous system includes twenty-one neuron clusters called ganglia and a nervous cord running the length of the body, comprising two parallel fibres enclosed for most of their length in one sheath.
 The first and last of the ganglia are larger than the others, and connect to five and seven nerves respectively, whereas the other nineteen connect to four or fewer nerves each.
-The brain located above the pharynx.
+The brain is located above the pharynx.
 The brain is two-parted, with each half connecting to the five ocelli on that side of the body with corresponding optic nerves.
 Leech jaws are chitinous blades with sharp, serrated edges.
 Macrobdella decora has three long jaws which are semicircular and laterally compressed, each with one row of about sixty-five "extremely sharp" teeth.
 Each jaw uses a saw-like motion to cut open its victim's skin.

 M. decora has a large muscular pharynx which accounts for the first tenth of the leech's digestive tract.
 The stomach is not nearly as muscular as the pharynx, but it occupies about five sixths of the leech's total body length and is subdivided into eleven chambers.
 The intestine extends from behind the stomach and narrows towards the anus.
 The last part of the intestine is the colon, followed finally by a small rectum.
 The anus is located on the leech's back, above its circular acetabulum, a large posterior sucker.

 Nephridia are understood to be the primary organs handling the balance between salt and water in leeches.
 A 1987 study examined how M. decora withstood osmotic shock (a shock caused by sudden alteration in the concentration of a given solute, resulting in dehydration via osmosis) and found that the nephridia could not tolerate hypertonicity (overly salty solutions), and, when compared with the European Hirudo medicinalis, the North American species was relatively inefficient at the swift removal of surplus water and salt.